 In the presence of a foreign body in the esophagus, the dog may make efforts to vomit or regurgitate, may hypersalivate and sometimes exhibit respiratory distress if the foreign body, large, exerts a compressive effect on the trachea (“pipe” located right next to the esophagus, which carries air to the lungs).
 The dog cannot, in general, eat.

-When the foreign body gets stuck in the stomach, the symptoms can sometimes be very crude.
-Given the large size of the stomach pouch, only a few rare vomiting can be noted and the dog can continue to feed.
-When the foreign body is less well tolerated (large object or blunt surface, small dog, etc.), acute vomiting is present.
+When the foreign body gets stuck in the stomach, the symptoms can sometimes very crude.
+Given the large size of the stomach pouch.
+Only a few rare vomiting can note and the dog can continue to feed.
+When the foreign body is less well tolerate (large object or blunt surface, small dog, etc.), acute vomiting is present.
 Traces of blood may be present.

-During intestinal foreign body, the symptoms are often more important, in particular when the object is blocked in the first part of the intestine: the vomiting is often marked, associated with a depression of the dog.
-The dog can be very dehydrated from vomiting.
-He has a tendency to have a tense abdomen, can put himself in a “prior” position (hindquarters raised and forelegs lowered), wanting to stay upright or having difficulty finding his place and lying down.
-If the obstruction is in the second part of the intestine (at the level of the colon), vomiting, diarrhea (possibly with traces of blood) or constipation may be present.
+During intestinal foreign body, the symptoms are often more important, in particular when the object will block in the first part of the intestine.
+The vomiting is often marked, associated with a depression of the dog.
+The dog can very dehydrate from vomiting.
+He has a tendency to have a tense abdomen, can put himself in a “prior” position.
+This position is hindquarters raised and forelegs lowered.
+He is wanting to stay upright or having difficulty finding his place and lying down.
+If the obstruction is in the second part of the intestine, vomiting, diarrhea or constipation may be present.
+The part of intestine is at the level of the colon and diarrhea is possibly with traces of blood.

-Any foreign body can be associated with a digestive perforation: in this context, the symptoms are often very marked (depression, fever, abdominal pain, possible breathing difficulties, etc.).
+Any foreign body can associate with a digestive perforation: in this context, the symptoms will often very mark.
+These symptoms are depression, fever, abdominal pain, possible breathing difficulties, etc.

-Sometimes, finally, digestive foreign bodies can be regurgitated or vomited, and, instead of being eliminated through the mouth, they get stuck in the nasopharynx, the anatomical area just behind the nasal cavities: snoring, sneezing and sneezing. nasal discharge is then present.
+Sometimes, finally, digestive foreign bodies can regurgitat or vomit, and, instead of eliminate through the mouth.
+They get stuck in the nasopharynx, the anatomical area just behind the nasal cavities: snoring, sneezing and sneezing. nasal discharge is then present.
 Most often, blades of grass get stuck in this area.

 - an abdominal or chest ultrasound